Using a tested and battled-hardened SEO strategy will make your life easier.

 Step #1: Find Keywords That You Can Actually Rank For

 There are countless ways to find keywords and content ideas.
-In fact, I show over 35 different ways to find ideas within Gotch SEO Academy.
+In fact, I show over 35 different ways to find ideas within Gotch SEO Academy, our SEO training course.
 But for now, let me show you a few of my favorite tactics:

 5 Ways to Find Keywords